National Association of Corporate Directors

 The National Association of Corporate Directors (NACD) is an independent, not-for-profit, section 501(c)(3) founded in 1977 and headquartered in Arlington, Virginia.
-NACD's membership includes the entire boards of 1,700+ corporations as well as several thousand individual members, for a total of more than 23,000 members.
-Membership is open to individuals serving on boards of public, private, and nonprofit organizations from both the United States and overseas.
-The organization is registered with the National Association of State Boards of Accountancy as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
+NACD's membership includes more than 1,750 corporate boards as well as several thousand individual members, for a total of more than 24,000 members.
+Membership is open to individual board members and corporate boards of public, private, and nonprofit organizations from both the United States and overseas.